 12. Let the teacher know when there is no lunch from home

 Although schools in the US provide breakfast and lunch for kids.
 Either you can send in home-cooked lunch with your child every day.
-If somedays you forgot to give them lunch, let their teacher know so they can get lunch from the school cafeteria.
+If you forget to give them lunch, let their teacher know so they can get lunch from the school cafeteria.

 Moreover, when you have some unexpected late days, keeping emergency cash in your child’s bag for school lunch would save you from mommy guilt.

 Whether you send in a lunch with your child or not, you must send a snack from home.
 Pack a snack that your child gets to eat at school as a mid-time snack before lunch to keep them energized in school.

 Make small-size snack packs using ziplock bags that would help you save money if you buy in bulk.
 You can use reusable storage bags that can save you a few more dollars.
 These bags can be used for snacks, sandwiches, fruits, veggies, etc.

 14. After-school snacks

 You must have a snack storage bin so that your kids can choose what snacks they want after school.